DNSBelgium/mercator-workshop/slides.md

 ---
 layout: intro
+hideInToc: true
 ---

 # DNS Belgium

 * Registry for .be, .brussels and .vlaanderen
-* 1.750.000+ domains names
+* 1.750.000+ domain names

 ---
 layout: intro
 ---

-# Mercator Design goals
+# Mercator's design goals

 Mercator was built with several goals in mind